Real Estate

 A child’s brain and nervous system are known to be more sensitive to the effects of lead than older children and adults.

-Child Exposure to Lead in BC – Health Effects May Include:
+Child Exposure to Lead in British Columbia—Possible Health Effects Can Include:

 • Damage to the brain and nervous system